 OPSRC will monitor the grant post award to ensure a successful investment.

-Schools must be OPSRC members to receive CEF funds.
+Eligible Oklahoma public schools must be member of OPSRC to receive CEF funds.
 Schools can join OPSRC at any time.

 The Oklahoma Public School Resource Center (OPSRC) is a non-profit organization that provides support services and technical assistance to all of Oklahoma's public schools in the areas of school finance, law, technology, communications and teaching and learning.
 The center is an advocate for quality public education for all students and is a resource to all educational stakeholders to provide accurate, current information about best practices and policy information.
 The OPSRC EIGO, Inc. serves as the Educational Improvement Granting Organization (EIGO) for the Catalyst Education Fund (CEF).

 All donations to the CEF are welcome and appreciated, and we will acknowledge all who contribute.
 Please remit all donations to: Catalyst Ed Fund, Inc.